 Writing posts for my lifestyle blog is a blast compared with writing for this one.
-I get far more traffic for far less effort and I’m already making money, 12 months after launching my blog, from the ad network Mediavine.
+I get far more traffic for far less effort and I started making money, 12 months after launching my blog, from the ad network Mediavine.

 Yes you have to put in some hard work to get to this level.
 You need to be prepared to learn a little SEO (Search Engine Optimisation) and how to write a post targeting a keyword.

-Yet making money like this, after just one year, has got to be worth it.
+Yet making money like this, after less than two years, has got to be worth it.
 All with a blog that costs just $100 to set up.

 8 Reasons To Not Start A Blog